google/filament/android/Windows.md

 Ensure the `%ANDROID_HOME%` environment variable is set to your Android SDK installation location.

-All of the following commands should be executed in a Visual Studio x64 Native Tools Command Prompt.
+On Windows, we require VS2019 for building the host tools.
+All of the following commands should be executed in a *Visual Studio x64 Native Tools Command Prompt for VS 2019*.

 ## Desktop Tools